LEGO Loop Coaster (10303)

 The verdict

-The two loops clear on gravity alone, the finished tower is a proper showpiece, and it's honestly one of the most fun kinetic things LEGO has ever made.
-Just know it launched at $399.99, the motor is sold separately, and it's enormous, so it's really for adults with space and budget to spare.
+It's one of the most fun kinetic things LEGO has ever made, and the finished 92cm tower is a proper showpiece.
+What I have to tell you straight is that it launched at $399.99, the motor is sold separately, and it is enormous, so this really is for adults with the space and the budget to spare.

 Best for: Adult fans of working kinetic models with serious display space to spare